How To Perfectly Roast Chicken Breasts

 When time is up, flip the breasts and cook for another 14 to 16 minutes.
 Depending on their size, some pieces may cook faster than others.
 At the 14-minute mark, I stick my trusty meat thermometer into the thickest part of the smallest breast to check for an internal temp of 165°F. Remove any pieces that have finished cooking and set them aside to rest.

-Note: Depending on thickness, the chicken may need more or less time.
+Note: Depending on thickness, each breast may need more or less time.
 If the pieces are thinner, check earlier to avoid overcooking.

 Test the rest of the pieces.
 If any haven’t reached 165°F, leave them in the oven for another 1 to 2 minutes.
 Once done, set them aside as well.